Living your best retirement: Calculate how much income you’ll need

 What are your sources of retirement income?

 When your paycheck stops, you’ll need to create your own.
 This will likely come from changeable income—things like 401(k)s, IRAs, and other investments—which can fluctuate based on the market or other factors.

 Guaranteed income—things like Social Security or a pension—is money you know you’ll have for as long as you need it.
 Will you have enough guaranteed income?
 Or will you need to consider new investment strategies for generating lifetime income, like annuities?

 This article is intended to be educational in nature and is not intended to be taken as a recommendation.
 Consult with your financial professional to discuss retirement planning.

 Guarantees are based on the claims-paying ability of Principal Life Insurance Company.

-Annuity products and services are offered through Principal Life Insurance Company, a member company of Principal, Des Moines, Iowa 50392.
+Annuity products and services are offered through Principal Life Insurance Company.
+Securities offered through Principal Securities, Inc., member SIPC, and/or independent broker/dealers.
+Principal Life and Principal Securities are members of Principal Financial Group®, Des Moines, Iowa 50392.